Bullying the media is no way to do crisis communication

 The adviser then rang the newspaper group’s head of public affairs to complain.

 The result of all this?
 The story was not dropped, and the special adviser’s actions were reported as well.

 The quality end of public relations industry has decades of knowledge about dealing with a crisis.
 For example, in the 1930s, A. H. Wiggin, Chairman of the Chase National Bank, ordered Ivy Lee, the founder of modern public relations, to get a newspaper to kill a story.
-“I won’t do anything of the sort,” Lee replied.
+“I won’t do anything of the sort,” Lee replied – after all, it’s not a reasonable thing to achieve.
 His advice, instead, was to issue a statement so that their side of the story would be aired.

-But in Westminster, so much of the PR machine is amateur.
-It believes that spin and bully tactics will work.
-These carry on because Westminster is short-term, but it damages the public’s faith in politics and leaves politicians with reputations that are tarnished.
+But in Westminster, spin and bully tactics are used because Westminster can be very short-termist, even though it damages the public’s faith in politics and leaves politicians with reputations that are tarnished.